aws-samples/eks-workshop-v2/docs/authoring_content.md

 When creating your content you will want to test the commands you specify against infrastructure that mirrors what will be used in the actual workshop by learners.
 All infrastructure (VPC, EKS cluster etc) is expressed as Terraform configuration in the `terraform` directory.

+Ensure that your AWS credentials are set so Terraform is able to authenticate against your IAM account.
+Terraform will pull credentials from your `~/.aws/credentials` and `~/.aws/config` folders.
+You can find instructions [here](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-files.html).

-You can use the following convenience command to create the infrastructure:
+You can then use the following convenience command to create the infrastructure:

 ```
 make create-infrastructure